 Farm Business interruption not only do farmers face the perils of nature (fire, drought & floods) they also face the perils of international politics.
 Australia’s agricultural industries rely more than ever on exporting produce and as result hiccups in international relations can have a severe flow on effect upon farmers.
 The Australian government’s temporary banning of cattle exports to Indonesia was a prime example, sending a number of farmers broke.

-Growing crops requires a specialised skill combined with taking large financial risks as crop farmers exposed to a wide range of unique risks that many generic farm insurance policies do not cover.
+Growing crops requires a specialized skill combined with taking large financial risks as crop farmers exposed to a wide range of unique risks that many generic farm insurance policies do not cover.
 Our preferred crop insurance policies enable crop farmers to insure the full value of their crops against a range of perils.

 Our expert knowledge of the agricultural industry means that we can deliver a comprehensive insurance program tailored to suit the individual needs of your farming enterprise.
 To discuss matters further (without any obligation or charge) please contact us.